 What do you need to know about National Insurance (NI) on employment income?

 National Insurance contributions are tax payments that are meant to be made from your income.
 These tax payments make you eligible to enjoy specific benefits like the State Pension and Maternity Allowance.
+As an employee, you will pay Class 1 National Insurance contributions.
+The amount of National Insurance you pay is based on your employment status and your income.
 You are not required to pay NI annually, but you will be required to make NI contributions according to your employer’s arrangement.

-According to the 2021/22 rules, you have to pay National Insurance once you earn more than £184 per week.
-The rate of National Insurance you are liable to pay depends on your earnings:
+Furthermore, according to the rules of the current tax year, which runs from 6 April 2025 to 5 April 2026, you have to pay National Insurance once you earn more than £242 per week.
+Now, the rate of National Insurance you are liable to pay depends on your earnings, such as:

 Video: How to Register For and File a Self-Assessment Tax Return?